cemtatli/YoutubeMusic/README.md

 # YouTube Music Clone
-I made a clone of the popular music listening platform youtube music using only tailwind.css
+I made a clone of the popular music listening platform YouTube Music using only Tailwind.css

 ## Live
 https://youtube-music-tailwind.netlify.app/